Advice on Grieving the Loss of a Spouse

 For younger people who lose a spouse, it might be harder for them to move through their grief as they will often have young children who require their time and attention.
 It is harder for a younger person with small children to take the time they need to grieve when they feel a great responsibility to "keep it together" for their children, and they are busy with everyday tasks like making peanut butter and jelly sandwiches.

-As far as how the sex of a person affects the grieving process, we find that men commonly have a more difficult time moving through grief upon the loss of a spouse when compared to women.
+We find men commonly have a more difficult time moving through grief upon the loss of a spouse when compared to women.
 Men in our society are conditioned from an early age to be tough and to hide their fears.
 Men are taught to be strong, to hold their hurts and fears inside and if they don't they are considered "sissies."
 Men are often not taught healthy coping skills before their spouse dies and subsequently are not equipped to handle the loss in a healthy, healing way.